netdata/netdata/collectors/python.d.plugin/httpcheck/README.md

 # HTTP endpoint monitoring with Netdata

-Monitors remote http server for availability and response time.
+Monitors remote HTTP server for availability and response time.

 Following charts are drawn per job: